 In this manner, good communication help in achieving the objective of GRevP.
 Open, clear, constructive and timely communications regarding the progress of the review, review findings, differing data interpretations and discussion of possible solutions and actions within the RA are desirable.

-4.3.2.
-Interagency:
+In addition to establishing

+3.2 Interagency

-The Authority may communicate, collaborate and jointly work in medical products review with other RAs.
+The Authority may communicate, collaborate and jointly work in medical products review with other RA s

 As a means of peer collaboration and cooperation, interagency communications can facilitate greater regulatory convergence.
 This, in turn, can increase the efficiency and quality of medical product development and review processes and improve patient access.

 Interagency communication may include the following forms;